frrobert2/aprs-scripts/README.md

     apt-get install direwolf
  </pre>

-To install aprsmessage to your home directory and make the file executable.
+To install copy aprsmessage to a location in your home directory that is in your path and make the file executable.

 Direwolf must be configured and running for the script to work.